 Having a baby comes with a price tag and unless you prepare your finances, the cost may shock you.
 Now is the best time to begin preparing your baby budget and get a handle on finances for your new arrival and anticipated first year baby costs.
-Free Budgeting Worksheet to calculate the first year baby costs.
+Download your free Budgeting Worksheet to calculate the first year baby costs.

 These are questions my husband and I hadn’t dug too deep into before we were pregnant, but hit us hard once we found out we weren’t expecting just one, but two babies.

 Aside from the immediate fears I had of having two newborns at once, my brain also went straight to the expense of having children and raising them – times two.

 - Could we afford to have two kids?

 - Were we making enough money?

 - What exactly are the costs I need to plan for?

 - Will we be stretching ourselves too thin once they’re here?
 Or are we going to be OK?

 We sat down and hammered out a new budget to plan for the costs of childbirth and then caring for two children in the first year.